penn-wonderlab/networks_book/_sources/intro.md

-# Welcome to your Jupyter Book
+# Welcome

-This is a small sample book to give you a feel for how book content is structured.
-It shows off a few of the major file types, as well as some sample content.
-It does not go in-depth into any particular topic - check out [the Jupyter Book documentation](https://jupyterbook.org) for more information.
+This site is built for a course titled **EDUC 5910: Applied Network Analysis in Learning**, taught by **[Prof. Bodong Chen](http://bodong.ch)** at the University of Pennsylvania.

+Content on this site will be actively built and refined throughout the semester.

-Check out the content pages bundled with this sample book to see more.
+Check out the content pages below to see more.

 ```{tableofcontents}
 ```